activeloopai/deeplake/docs/source/Deep-Memory.rst

 ... )

-To train a deepmemory model you need to preprocess the dataset so that, ``corpus``, will become a list of list of tuples, where outer list corresponds to the query and inner list to the relevent documents.
-Each tuple should contain the document id (``id`` tensor from the corpus dataset) and the relevence score (range is 0-1, where 0 represents unrelated document and 1 related). ``queries`` should be a list of strings.
+To train a deepmemory model you need to preprocess the dataset so that, ``corpus``, will become a list of list of tuples, where outer list corresponds to the query and inner list to the relevant documents.
+Each tuple should contain the document id (``id`` tensor from the corpus dataset) and the relevance score (range is 0-1, where 0 represents unrelated document and 1 related). ``queries`` should be a list of strings.

 >>> job_id = db.deep_memory.train(
 ...     corpus: List[List[Tuple[str, float]]] = corpus,